ska-telescope/ska-data-lifecycle/README.md

 Typical usage of the DLM:

+1. Obtain an API token for use of the DLM
+2. Contact the gateway to exchange the API token for a session cookie
-1. Determine the location of the files you wish to add
+3. Determine the location of the files you wish to add
-2. Register that location with the DLM system.
+4. Register that location with the DLM system.
 Note the location must be accessible (via rclone) from the DLM.
-3. Ingest the files into DLM one-by-one
+5. Ingest the files into DLM one-by-one
-4. Access/query the items via the ska-dataproduct-dashboard
+6. Access/query the items via the ska-dataproduct-dashboard

+### Step 1: Obtain an API Token

+To obtain an API token:

+* Open an browser and go to https://sdhp.stfc.skao.int/dp-yanda/dlm/token_by_auth_flow.
+Login via your SKAO credentials.
+If successful, a token will be returned.

+### Steps 2-6: Data Lifecycle Management

-Interaction with DLM can be done in a number of ways:
+Interactions with DLM can be done in a number of ways:

 1. ska-dlm-client - a standalone DLM client that can be configured to automatically ingest data items
-2. ska-dlm REST API
+2. ska-dlm REST API - a (more) manual way to configure storage locations and ingest data items

+Steps 2-6 can either be performed manually using the REST API, or handled automatically by the ska-dlm-client.

 ### ska-dlm-client

 The recommended way of using the DLM.
 Once configured, the ska-dlm-client will trigger on creation of a new file, or on reception of a kafka message, automatically ingesting the specified item into the DLM.

+The ska-dlm-client software needs to be configured with an API token, as obtained via step 1, and various other settings.

 For more complete information, refer to the ska-dlm-client [repository](https://gitlab.com/ska-telescope/ska-dlm-client/) and [readthedocs](https://ska-telescope-ska-dlm-client.readthedocs.io/en/latest/).